ChrisLPlumb91/soyzone/README.md

 This page is an extension of the contact us page, and serves to give even more feedback to the user.
 Together with the feedback given by the form elements on the contact us page, this page makes the visitor feel reassured that their message will not just be sent into the ether.

 The image of a flash of light is eye-catching, and ensures that the visitor will see the message and learn from it that their message has been received.
+They are also given ten seconds to read the message.
+This may seem like a long time, but it is an accessibility consideration, e.g. people with dyslexia.
+For those who read the message quickly, there is an option to manually redirect via the link at the foot of the message.
 <hr>

 ### Features yet to be implemented